The Maytag Effect

 "Being a vegetarian is unhealthy, because they don’t get enough protein" Fifty grams of protein are needed for an average human each day, on average, yet a simple Pizza Margherita has 42 grams of protein.

 Jon Kyl held a press release in which he responded to serious questions about his claim that 90 percent of Planned Parenthood's activities are abortion.
-I suppose I should be placated with his response, "Not meant to be a factual statement."
+I suppose I should be placated with his response in which he said, "Not meant to be a factual statement."

 It’s always been there.
 Plenty of people know that the person who yells the loudest is usually the most guilty.
 However, The Maytag Effect is a concerted effort to deceive.
-This is people willingly denigrating society for their own advancement.
+This is a tactic to willingly denigrate society for one's own advancement.
 The reason this is so detrimental is because it is an outright fabrication of the truth.
 And, well, truth is important.

 I could go on and on.
 People who use these talking points love to use them not because they want dialogue with another person but rather they willingly use false arguments to strengthen their own beliefs.
 It becomes less an argument than a ploy to seed credibility to a defenseless position.
 In fact, it creates doubt among those who criticize.
 Don’t research the information yourself, don’t find all the facts, don’t extrapolate from a variety of sources and then come to a logical conclusion.
 Nope, let others tell you about it.
 And trust them... they wouldn’t lie.